-We then introduce RBS+TRW, an algorithm that combines fan-out rate (RBS) and probability of failure (TRW) of connections to new destinations.
-RBS+TRW provides a unified framework that at one end acts as pure RBS and at the other end as pure TRW.
-Selecting an operating point that includes both mechanisms extends RBS's power in detecting worms that scan randomly selected IP addresses.
-Using four traces from three qualitatively different sites, we evaluate RBS and RBS+TRW in terms of false positives, false negatives, and detection speed, finding that RBS+TRW provides good detection of high-profile worms as well as internal Web crawlers that we use as proxies for targeting worms.
-In doing so, RBS+TRW generates fewer than 1 false alarm per hour for wide range of parameter choices.
+V. Paxson Lawrence Berkeley National Laboratory, Berkeley, USA IP addresses.
+Using four traces from three qualitatively different sites, we evaluate RBS and RBS+TRW in terms of false positives, false negatives, and detection speed, finding that RBS+TRW provides good detection of actual Code Red worm outbreaks that we caught in our trace as well as internal Web crawlers that we use as proxies for targeting worms.
+In doing so, RBS+TRW generates fewer than one false alarm per hour for wide range of parameter choices.